fgolemo/fgolemo.github.io/about.md

 ## Contact

-To contact me, please use the links above.
+To contact me, please use the links above or send me an email to fgolemo at gmail dot com.

-If you're a **student looking for an internship**, please use this form: https://forms.gle/BB5csPfhZ7zUEEgg9
+If you're a **student looking for an internship**, please use this form: [https://forms.gle/BB5csPfhZ7zUEEgg9](https://forms.gle/BB5csPfhZ7zUEEgg9)

 <!--If you're looking for my [**CV**, that's available here]().-->